 ENSURE OPTIMAL PROTEIN

 In the past it was believed that a low fat diet was the key to weight loss.
 Thankfully we now know better.
 It is essential to have an adequate intake of healthy fats in your diet, including omega 3.
 If you’re considering a meal replacement diet, make sure your plan includes an optimal amount of healthy fats.
 It may be a good idea to take a high quality omega 3 supplement.
 Very low calorie diets can often not provide enough fat so make sure you scrutinise any diet you consider carefully.
 Our meal replacement diet incorporate healthy fats from olive oil and high quality omega 3 supplementation.

-Maintaining an optimal intake of essential vitamins and minerals is also important.
-It’s not just about losing weight – optimising health and wellbeing and maintaining good energy levels are also key.
+Achieving and maintaining optimal levels of essential vitamins and minerals is vital.
+It’s not just about losing weight – optimising health and wellbeing and maintaining good energy levels are also a key.
 Some meal replacement products have added vitamins and minerals, while with others, you’ll need to take a separate supplement.
 Our team conduct a thorough initial consultation prior to starting our clients on a meal replacement diet.
 The supplements protocols we create for our clients are tailored to their unique needs.
 The products we use are only from the highest quality providers.

 Don’t try and go it alone.
-Seek support from a qualified nutrition expert to make sure this approach to weight loss is right for you.
+Seek support from a qualified nutritionist to make sure this approach to weight loss is right for you.
 An expert will ensure your plan, whether or not it is a soup and shake diet, is tailored to your individual needs.
 They should support you throughout the programme and make sure you transition off it in a healthy way.
 A qualified and experienced weight loss expert will ensure that you get the best results both short and long term.

-To ensure successful long term weight loss it’s important to improve your understanding of nutrition so that you know how to eat to maintain your weight loss.
+To ensure successful long term weight loss it’s important that you have a clear plan in place to maintain your results.
 A comprehensive maintenance plan detailing how to structure healthy, nutritionally balanced meals is key.
 Meal ideas and practical strategies for handling events like holidays and Christmas are also important considerations.
 Many of our clients choose to join our Maintenance Membership after reaching their goal weight.
 This ensures they’re provided with ongoing support and guidance in prioritising their health and maintaining their happy weight long term.
 When you work with us we are not only committed to getting you to where you want to be.
 We’re committed to keeping you there.